hbenl/vscode-mocha-test-adapter/README.md

-`testExplorer.gutterDecoration` | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`          | Retire or reset all test states whenever a test run is started `testExplorer.onReload`         | Retire or reset all test states whenever the test tree is reloaded
+`testExplorer.gutterDecoration` | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`          | Retire or reset all test states whenever a test run is started `testExplorer.onReload`         | Retire or reset all test states whenever the test tree is reloaded `testExplorer.nodeArgs`         | Additional arguments passed to node (ex: --harmony-async-iteration) `testExplorer.skipFrames`       | When finding location of a test, those file frames will be skipped (useful if you are using "describe()" or "it()" wrappers)
+`testExplorer.hmrBundle`        | HMR (Hot Module Reload) Webpack bundle to watch

 ## Commands